Start with “beyond Zouk”

 Price & Location

-Each 8-hour course is $160 for first-timers (works out to $20/hour).
-Returning students can enjoy a discounted rate of $150 for subsequent higher-level courses.
-For those who wish to pay per lesson, the price is $45 per 2-hour block.
-However, do note that “free refreshers” will not be applicable for this payment option.
+Each 8-hour course is $160 (works out to $20/hour).
+For those who wish to pay per lesson, the price is $45 per 2-hour block (currently unavailable due to safe management measures).
+However, do note that “free refreshers” will not be applicable for the single-lesson payment option.
 Lessons are held at a variety of studios.

 Everything you need, to enjoy partner dancing!
 The initial focus will be on connection – within oneself and with a partner.
 We begin with understanding ourselves, our own movements, what it truly means to “connect” with another human.
 Through a series of exercises, you will be gently introduced to the different levels of connection, and to the joy of partner dancing.
 In subsequent courses, important techniques of Brazilian Zouk will be introduced, including weight shift, grounding, balance while pivoting, elasticity, etc. These pivotal concepts will be taught using the framework of paso basico (basic step), lateral and the various entries and exits, viradinha, bonus, yoyo, elastico, one-arm turn, lunge, etc. Apart from a simple cambre (dip), there will be no tilted or off-axis movements.